Akanksha-Dessai/simple-therapy-project-msk/README.md

    ```
 4. **Restart your development server** - the app will now use PostgreSQL with the same test data

+**What's Included in the Database Implementation:**
+- **Full PostgreSQL Implementation**: Complete DatabaseStorage class with all the same methods as MemStorage
+- **Drizzle ORM Integration**: Uses proper ORM queries with type safety
+- **Array Field Support**: Handles PostgreSQL arrays for programs and categories
+- **Increment Operations**: Proper SQL for download count tracking
+- **Easy Switching**: Simple one-line change to enable database mode
+- **Production Ready**: Includes all sophisticated features from SimpleEAP integration codes to program-specific category filtering to multilingual asset support

+The DatabaseStorage class seamlessly replaces the in-memory storage while maintaining all the complex business logic we built together!

 **Critical Dependencies:**
 - All UI components are from shadcn/ui (Radix UI)
 - Routing uses wouter (not React Router)